ekaputra07/go-retro/README.md

 ### Development
 The project is Dockerized so you could simply run `docker compose up` and the application should be accessible via `http://localhost:8080`.

+As I'm not an UI guy, I'm proudly steal the board design and HTML from https://github.com/mithicher/tasksgram which perfectly suite my needs for a clean design powered by AlpineJS and Tailwind CSS.